 - Marinate chicken breast or thighs in chimichurri sauce and grill

-- Spoon over grilled flank steak or pan-seared steak
+- Spoon over grilled or pan-seared top sirloin steak recipe.

 - Spoon over pan-seared lamb chops

 - Spoon over grilled pork chops or roasted pork tenderloin